Akiem Hicks: New Orleans Saints

-2012

-The Saints drafted Hicks in the third round of the 2012 NFL Draft; it was the Saints' first pick of the draft.
+The Saints selected Hicks in the third round of the 2012 NFL draft; it was the Saints' first pick of the draft.
 He became the ninth Canadian Interuniversity Sport player to be selected in the NFL draft, and the second-highest NFL draft pick in CIS history (behind only Mike Schad, a first round pick in 1986).
 As a rookie in 2012, Hicks played 14 games making 20 tackles, a pass defended, and a forced fumble.

-2013

 In 2013, Hicks started all 16 games making 43 tackles and 4.5 sacks.

-2014

 In 2014, he played 15 games with 42 tackles, two sacks, and two passes defended.

-2015

 To begin the 2015 season with the Saints, Hicks played three games with three tackles.

 New England Patriots

 On September 30, 2015, Hicks was traded to the New England Patriots for tight end Michael Hoomanawanui.

 On December 20, 2015, Hicks scored a touchdown in the Patriots' 33–16 win against the Tennessee Titans, recovering the ball for a touchdown after a Chandler Jones strip sack.
 For the remainder of the 2015 season with the Patriots, Hicks played 13 games with 21 tackles, three sacks, and a fumble recovery for a touchdown.
 Overall in 2015, combined with both teams, Hicks played 16 games with 24 tackles.
 The Patriots finished the season with a 12–4 record to clinch an AFC East division title until losing to the Denver Broncos in the AFC Championship game by a score of 20–18.